Safety and health

 A safe and healthy working environment for all employees is the number one priority for every worldsteel member.
 Our policy is to help all our members achieve an accident-free workplace.

 Historically, steelmaking was a dangerous process and accidents were inevitable.
-Today, many steel companies recognise that this is not true or appropriate for a modern and technically advanced industry.
+Today, many steel companies recognise that this is no longer appropriate for a modern and technically advanced industry.

 There is no area, process or type of work that cannot be accident-free.
 Safety and health requires a permanent 100% commitment from everyone.
-Most importantly, it requires a strong commitment from the top.
-The senior management of a steel company sets the culture in which everyone knows that safety and health is the number one priority and it must not be compromised for any other objective.
+Most importantly, it requires a strong commitment from senior management of steel companies, which should set the culture in which safety and health is the number one priority and must not be compromised for any other objective.

 Sharing experience and good practice

-In 1999, IISI (now worldsteel) produced the report Accident-free steel.
+In 1999, worldsteel produced the report Accident-free steel.
 It remains the definitive document for safety and health management in the industry.

 In 2006, the Board of Directors issued a set of principles that clearly outline the industry philosophy on safety and health.